In short, dry cleaning utilizes solvents to remove to stains and odors. Additionally, this process dissolves grease and oils that water cannot.

 A little too late?
 While your friends at Hallak will gladly help with any pilling, you can also attempt to remove it yourself at home.
 First, pull fabric taut over a curved surface.
 Then, carefully cut off the pill with small scissors or shave fabric surface (using a safety razor).
 Additionally, battery-operated pill removes are also available.

 Once removed, please note that pills can return.
 In fact, they most likely will.
 From time-to-time, you may find yourself removing pills to keep your garments looking fresh and new.
 Again, Hallak can help with your pilling problems.
 Schedule a pick-up today or stop by and visit.

 If you liked science, then you may remember that enzymes are a type of protein found in living matter.
 When used in laundry products, they can breakdown protein-type stains such as blood, dairy products, baby formula and vegetable proteins.
 Enzymes also contain amylase (for starch), protease (for protein) and lipase (for fats).
 If you have looked at your share of detergents, you may have noticed that many contain enzymes.

 Have you ever seen a care label that states “Spot Clean Only”?
 Spot cleaning means your garment will be hand-cleaned only in the areas where there are noticeable stains.
 When you see this instruction, you should know that this garment is not able to withstand normal cleaning methods.
 Some fashion includes various trims that are unserviceable whether laundered or dry cleaned.

-Yes, we are capable of spot cleaning.
+The experts at Hallak Cleaners have come across many couture and designer pieces that require spot-clean only care.
 If you are unsure, please feel free to stop by with your item or call us at (212) 832-0750.